-\ During 120 volt operation On and Blinks Off approx. every 20 seconds.
+^{} During 120 volt operation On and Blinks Off approx. every 20 seconds.
 During 9 volt (DC backup) operation, blinks On approx. every 40 seconds.

-PRODUCT SEVEN-YEAR LIMITED WARRANTY MODELS MDSCN111, MDSCN111L MODELS MDSCN103, MDSCN103L
+PRODUCT SEVEN-YEAR LIMITED WARRANTY MODELS MICN109.
+MICN109L

-USI ELECTRIC, INC. / UNIVERSAL SECURITY INSTRUMENTS, INC. ("USI") warrants your product to be free from defects in material and workmanship for a period of seven (7) years from the date of purchase.
+USI Electric, Inc. /Universal Security Instruments, Inc. ("USI") warrants this product to be free from defects in material and workmanship for a period of seven (7) years from the date of purchase.
 This warranty shall not apply to any batteries used in the product or to any damage which may be caused by such batteries.
 This warranty applies only to the original consumer purchaser and only to products used in normal residential use and service.
-If this product is found to be defective, USI's only obligation, and your exclusive remedy, is the repair or replacement of the product, at USI's discretion, provided that the product has not been damaged through misuse, abuse, accident, modifications, alteration, neglect or mishandling.
+If this product is found to be defective, USI's only obligation, and your exclusive remedy, is the repair or replacement of the product, at USI's discretion, provided the product has not been damaged through misuse, abuse, accident, modifications, alteration, neglect or mishandling.
 This Warranty shall not apply to any product which is found to have been improperly installed, set-up, or used in any way not in accordance with the instructions supplied with the product.